-New to plant based eating or just need some fresh inspiration for your vegan grocery list?
+New to plant based eating or just need some fresh inspiration for your vegan shopping list?
 Or just want to take your vegan meal prep to the next level?
-Here are the best vegan foods to help you crush your macros and dial-in your nutrition.
+Here are the best vegan foods to grab next time you hit the stores.

-Veganism is a style of eating that eliminates all forms of animal products including, meat, seafood, dairy, and animal-based ingredients.
+Veganism is a style of eating that eliminates all forms of animal products including, meat, seafood, dairy, eggs and animal-based ingredients.
 Vegan represents the strictest form of plant-based diets.

 Vegan vs. Plant Based

 At first glance vegan and plant-based diets sound exactly the same, but it depends on who you ask.
-Vegan is defined more closely as a lifestyle choice and often expands beyond just food - with many vegans choosing to remove all animal products from their life, like leather and fur.
+Vegan is defined more closely as a lifestyle choice and often expands beyond just food - with many vegans choosing to remove all animal products from their life, including things like leather and fur.